 3. Bring Photo ID – Cannot test without it.

-You will need to check with the Nursing Department for the dates the assessment will be offered.
-For information about the nursing program – HESI A2 dates, entrance requirements, information sessions, etc. – you may want to visit the Nursing Department website.
+You will need to check with Nursing Department for information about the Nursing program - HESI A2 deadlines, entrance requirements, information sessions, ect. - you may want to visit the Nursing Department website.

 The Temple College Diagnostic Medical Sonography department requires HESI A2 to include Anatomy and Physiology, Mathematics, Reading, Learning Styles, and Personality Profile.
 Please notify the testing staff if you will be testing for this program so that you are given the correct version of the exam.